mjtarter/open-mind-webs/readme.md

 My web development company website.
 This site is fully responsive and showcases my services, testimonials, portfolio, and more.

-# Development
+## Development

-This website uses HTML, CSS, and JS, built on the bootstrap framework.
+Website uses HTML, CSS, and JS, built on the bootstrap framework and is compiled with jekyll.

 ## Features